noxonsu/LotteryFactory/README.md

 # LotteryFactory

-Start your own lottery on blockchain and earn 0-30% comission from selling tickets. (do your own fork if you don't trust us - https://onout.org/LotterySource/ )
+Start your own lottery on blockchain and earn 0-30% comission from selling tickets.

 User can buy tikect and earn x1-x100 from his bet.